NinVoido/spotify-vpn/doc/man-sections/plugin-options.rst

 Plug-in Interface Options
 -------------------------

-OpenVPN can be extended by loading external plug-in modules at runtime.
-These plug-ins must be prebuilt and adhere to the OpenVPN Plug-In API.
+spotify can be extended by loading external plug-in modules at runtime.
+These plug-ins must be prebuilt and adhere to the spotify Plug-In API.

 --plugin args
-  Loads an OpenVPN plug-in module.
+  Loads an spotify plug-in module.

   Valid syntax:
   ::